solfactTeams/solfact-sdk/README.md

 ### How It Works

 ```
-1. Creator creates a poll with a deadline and stakes SOL (votes FACT or HOAX)
+1. Creator creates a poll with a deadline and stakes SOL (votes FACT or FAKE)
 2. Voters stake SOL to vote on the poll outcome
 3. After deadline, poll is resolved - majority wins
 4. Winners claim rewards from escrow (losers' stakes)